MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/05-deploy-ratings-api.md

 The Fruit Smoothies' ratings website consists of several components.
 There's a web frontend, a document database that stores captured data, and a RESTful ratings API that allows the web frontend to communicate with the database.
 The development team is using MongoDB as the document store database of choice for the ratings website.

-In the previous unit, we deployed MongoDB using Helm.
-We'll continue our deployment and deploy the ratings API.
+In the previous unit, you deployed MongoDB using Helm.
+You'll continue your deployment and deploy the ratings API.
 The ratings API is a Node.js application written by using the Express framework.
 It stores and retrieves items and their ratings in a MongoDB database.
-Recall that we've already created an Azure Container Registry instance.
+Recall that you already created an Azure Container Registry instance.

 :::image type="content" source="../media/05-arch-2.svg" border="false" alt-text="Diagram that shows the deployed resources on the Azure Kubernetes Service cluster.":::

-In this exercise, we'll deploy the Docker image of the API to the Azure Kubernetes Service (AKS) by creating a Kubernetes deployment.
-We'll then expose it through a load balancer by creating a Kubernetes service.
-Additionally, we'll configure the API to connect to the MongoDB database by attaching the Kubernetes secret.
+In this exercise, you'll deploy the Docker image of the API to the Azure Kubernetes Service (AKS) by creating a Kubernetes deployment.
+You'll then expose it through a load balancer by creating a Kubernetes service.
+Additionally, you'll configure the API to connect to the MongoDB database by attaching the Kubernetes secret.

-Before we start with the exercise steps, let's define some of the items mentioned.
+Before you start with the exercise steps, let's define some of the items mentioned.

 > [!TIP]
 > Azure Cloud Shell includes an [integrated file editor](https://docs.microsoft.com/azure/cloud-shell/using-cloud-shell-editor).
 The Cloud Shell editor supports features such as language highlighting, the command palette, and a file explorer.
 For simple file creation and editing, launch the editor by running `code .` in the Cloud Shell terminal.
-This action opens the editor with our active working directory set in the terminal.
+This action opens the editor with your active working directory set in the terminal.
 To directly open a file for quick editing, run `code <filename>` to open the editor without the file explorer.
 To open the editor via UI button, select the `{}` editor icon on the toolbar.
 This action opens the editor and defaults the file explorer to the `/home/<user>` directory.

 ### What is a Kubernetes deployment?

-A Kubernetes deployment gives us a way to provide declarative updates for Pods.
-We describe the desired state of the workload in a deployment manifest file, and use `kubectl` to submit the manifest to the Deployment Controller.
+A Kubernetes deployment gives you a way to provide declarative updates for Pods.
+You describe the desired state of the workload in a deployment manifest file, and use `kubectl` to submit the manifest to the Deployment Controller.
 The Deployment Controller in turn actions the desired state of the defined workload, for example, deploy a new Pod, increase the Pod count, or decrease the Pod count.

 ### What is a Kubernetes service?

 A Service is a Kubernetes object that provides stable networking for Pods by exposing them as a network service.
-We use Kubernetes Services to enable communication between nodes, pods, and users of our application, both internal and external, to our cluster.
-A Service, just like a node or Pod, gets an IP address assigned by Kubernetes when we create them.
+You use Kubernetes Services to enable communication between nodes, pods, and users of your application, both internal and external, to your cluster.
+A Service, just like a node or Pod, gets an IP address assigned by Kubernetes when you create them.
 Services is also assigned a DNS name based on the service name, and an IP port.

 ### What is a ClusterIP?

-A ClusterIP allows us to expose a Kubernetes service on an internal IP in the cluster.
+A ClusterIP allows you to expose a Kubernetes service on an internal IP in the cluster.
 This type makes the service only reachable from within the cluster.

 :::image type="content" source="../media/05-aks-clusterip.png" border="false" alt-text="Diagram shows how a service deployed using a ClusterIP expose one or more Pods using an internal cluster IP address on an Azure Kubernetes Service cluster.":::

 ### What is a Kubernetes secret?

-Kubernetes Secrets allows us to store and manage all kinds of sensitive information.
-For example, we want to store the username and password to allow the API to connect to the MongoDB database.
+Kubernetes Secrets allows you to store and manage all kinds of sensitive information.
+For example, you want to store the username and password to allow the API to connect to the MongoDB database.
 Storing confidential information in a Secret is safer and more flexible than hard coding the information in the container image.

 ## Create a Kubernetes deployment file for the ratings API